DaveyJH/ci-portfolio-one-v4/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Bugs
+1. The anchor elements in the nav section do not span the 'tab' which they sit in.
+More evident on wider screens, could lead to bad UX
 ***
 ## Deployment